dathere/datapusher-plus/README.md

 > ℹ️ **NOTE:** DP+ requires at least python 3.8 as it makes extensive use of new capabilities introduced in 3.7/3.8
 > to the [subprocess module](https://docs.python.org/3.8/library/subprocess.html).
-> To install python 3.8 on Ubuntu, follow the procedure below:
+> If you're using Ubuntu 18.04 or earlier, follow the procedure below to install python 3.8:
 >
 > ```
 > sudo add-apt-repository ppa:deadsnakes/ppa